AndyAyersMS/coreclr/Documentation/design-docs/finally-optimizations.md

 do this yet.

 Block weight/count maintenance.
-The cloned finally should reflect the combined weight/count of the retarged call finallys.
+The cloned finally should reflect the combined weight/count of the retargeted call finallys.

 During finally cloning we probably should remove the paired jump always block.
 It seems to eventually get deleted even if we don't.